AndrzejSzelag/oauth2githubssl/README.md

           git clone https://github.com/AndrzejSzelag/oauth2githubssl.git

-3. Run application and in your web browser paste a URL:
+3. To run a Spring Boot project using Gradle from the command line, follow these steps:
+* Open a terminal in the project's root directory.
+* Execute the command: gradle bootRun.

+          gradle bootRun

+4. "Paste the URL into your web browser:

           http://localhost:8080